Rampage (missile)

 The Rampage, initially named MARS (Multi-purpose, Air-launched Rocket System), is an air-to-surface missile developed by Israel Military Industries and Israel Aerospace Industries (IAI) derived from the EXTRA.
-It is a standoff weapon designed to hit high-value targets such as radar installations, communications centers, weapons storage facilities and airfields while the launch aircraft remains out of range of air defenses.
-It was officially unveiled in June 2018 and reportedly used for the first time in April 2019 in Syria.
+It is a standoff weapon designed to hit high-value targets such as radar installations, communications centers, weapons storage facilities and airfields.

+Operational history

+The Rampage was officially unveiled in June 2018 and reportedly used for the first time in April 2019 in Syria.
 As of July 2023, the Royal Air Force is looking at using Rampage missiles after donating Storm Shadow missiles to Ukraine.
 Rampage missiles are believed to be cheaper than Storm Shadow missiles and are more readily available.

-Operational history

 Israel

 On 19 December 2024, the Israeli Air Force conducted airstrikes against the Houthis in Yemen with Rampage (mounted on F-16s) and the older Popeye (mounted on F-15s) missiles targeting ports and energy infrastructure at Sanaa.

+Rampage was used by Israel in combat in the 2026 Iran war.